By Tom Maston at Old Trafford

 Empty seats and an atmosphere more akin to a testimonial than a Premier League encounter were unlikely to lift the players much, but even so it failed to inspire confidence that silverware will return within the next 12 months.

-Supporters with their glass half full will point to the scoring exploits of 18-year-old striker James Wilson, who took both his goals with the aplomb more associated with seasoned veterans than debuting teenagers.
+Supporters with their glass half-full will point to the goalscoring exploits of 18-year-old striker James Wilson, who took both his goals with the aplomb more associated with seasoned veterans than teenagers on debut.

 |MAN UNITED LATEST